SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ![vwanconnection1](images/vnetconnection1.jpg)

-    * Create a VNET connection for Spoke11, attach it to the Spoke-VNETS Route Table and propagate it to FGT-VNET Route Table - select **your resource group and VNET** - studentXX
+    * Create a VNET connection for Spoke11, attach it to the Spoke-VNETS Route Table and propagate it to FGT-VNET Route Table - select **your resource group and VNET** - USERXX

       ![vwanconnection2](images/vnetconnection2.jpg)